Banknotes of the United States dollar: Refunding Certificate (1879)

-Treasury or Coin Notes
+Treasury or Coin Notes (1890–1891)

-These notes were issued in 1890 and 1891 and were redeemable in coin.
-It was the decision of the Secretary of the Treasury whether the coin would be silver or gold.
+These notes were issued in 1890 and 1891 and were redeemable for coins.
+It was the decision of the Secretary of the Treasury whether the coins would be silver or gold.
 They were originally issued in denominations of $1, $2, $5, $10, $20, $100 and $1,000. $50 and $500 notes were introduced in 1891.

-Federal Reserve Bank Notes
+Federal Reserve Bank Notes (1914–1934)

 After the Federal Reserve System was created in 1914, alongside Federal Reserve Notes, which are liabilities of the Federal Reserve System as a whole, Federal Reserve Bank Notes were issued.
 They were liabilities of only the Federal Reserve Bank which issued them.
 In 1929, like other kinds of notes they switched to small size.
 They were discontinued in 1934 and no longer available from banks since 1945.